Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark

 \section{Introduction}

-In recent years, Unmanned Aerial Vehicles (UAVs) are widely used in various fields like precision agriculture, emergency response, and transportation, etc \cite{couturier2021review}.
-These outdoor drones generally rely on Global Navigation Satellite System (GNSS) and inertial navigation system (INS) for localization.
+In recent years, Unmanned Aerial Vehicles (UAVs) have been widely used in various fields such as precision agriculture, emergency response, and transportation \cite{couturier2021review}.
+These drones generally rely on Global Navigation Satellite System (GNSS) and inertial navigation system (INS) for localization.
 However, GNSS signals are prone to dropout and jamming \cite{GPS_jamming}, while INS suffers from drifting over time \cite{he2024leveraging}.
 Consequently, there is a growing interest in visual localization as a temporary alternative \cite{he2023foundloc, DenseUAV, he2024leveraging, chang2023review}.

 Current UAV visual localization research can be primarily categorized into relative visual localization (RVL) and absolute visual localization (AVL) \cite{chen2023oblique}.
-RVL approaches, such as Simultaneous Localization and Mapping (SLAM) \cite{ORB-SLAM3}, are commonly used for indoor robot navigation through frame-to-frame matching \cite{chang2023review}.
+RVL approaches, such as Simultaneous Localization and Mapping (SLAM) \cite{ORB-SLAM3}, are commonly used for short-range robot navigation through frame-to-frame matching \cite{chang2023review}.
 While RVL methods do not require geo-tagged maps, they also suffer from drift\footnote{Note that Loop closure can somewhat improve global localization accuracy, but it is hard to achieve for long-distance outdoor flights \cite{couturier2021review}.}.
 In contrast, AVL approaches, which involve matching UAV images with geo-tagged reference maps, have inherent immunity to drift and are the focus of this paper.